 ECHO hockey club was formed and affiliated with Hockey Victoria in 2002 on the back of a successful summer season trial.
-ECHO was founded as a sporting club that upholds Christian values and good sportsmanship with the purpose of providing hockey players the chance to play competitive hockey on Saturdays.
+ECHO was founded as a sporting club that upholds Christian values and good sportsmanship with the purpose of providing hockey players with the chance to play competitive hockey on Saturdays.

 As a one team club, the first season was a success, winning both the Minor Premiership and Premiership flag.
 The following year, despite losing the Grand Final the club again achieved promotion.
 In 2004 ECHO expanded, adding an additional Men’s team and a new Women’s team.
 The Women’s team went on to win the Club’s second Premiership and both Men’s teams played finals.

 2005 – 2010

 In 2005 the Men’s Firsts team moved into the State League competition, narrowly missing the finals.
 Both the Metro 3 Men’s and Metro 3 Women’s teams made the Grand Final.
 In 2006 the Men’s State League team won the Minor Premiership and promotion, however, lost the Grand Final.
 The Women’s team had a one offseason in the State League competition.

 The club again expanded in 2007 adding a third Men’s team, however it was a difficult season with the Men’s Metro 2 team only narrowly avoiding relegation.
 2008 was the least successful season in the clubs history with no teams making the finals and the Metro 2 team being relegated.
 The club returned a stronger 2009 season with the Women making the finals and both the Metro and State League Men’s teams having competitive seasons.